skiphansen/panog2_ldr/README.md

 Once an application has been installed pano_ldr can be configured to start the application automatically (autoboot) if desired.

-When pano_ldr is configured for autoboot instead of initializing the network and waiting for a telnet connection it checks if the Pano button is pressed.
+When autoboot is enabled instead of initializing the network and waiting for a telnet connection it checks if the Pano button is pressed.
 If the button is **NOT** pressed pano_ldr will immediately reload the application bitstream, otherwise it will enter normal operation.

 The autoboot and bootadr commands are used to configure the auto bootmode.